-Dr. Maria Jesus Saenz is the Director of the research area on Digital Supply Chain Transformation at the MIT Center for Transportation and Logistics, as Research Scientist.
-The primary research examines new collaborative paradigms that arise while implementing different new digital technologies in supply chains.
+Dr. Maria Jesus Saenz is the Director of the Digital Supply Chain Transformation Lab at the MIT Center for Transportation and Logistics, as Research Scientist.
+The primary research examines new collaborative paradigms that arise while implementing new digital technologies in supply chains.
 Our research domains are multidimensional collaboration, digital supply chain capabilities and AI in supply chains.
 We apply quantitative research methodologies in order to assess how data-driven ecosystems create value.

-Dr. Saenz also serves as the Executive Director of the MIT Supply Chain Management Blended Masters Program, an elite MIT degree that allows learners to combine the MITx MicroMasters credential with one+ semester at MIT.
+Dr. Saenz also serves as the Executive Director of the MIT Supply Chain Management Master Programs, an elite MIT degree that allows learners innovative educational paths in the supply chain domain, embracing the MIT experience.

 - I Like Quadrants And I Cannot Lie, Forbes, May 31, 2020.